MohammedKaif037/AniList-API-APP/README.md

 1. Execute `python manage.py test` in your terminal.
 2. Review the test results for any failures or errors.

-## FAQ
-Include frequently asked questions and their corresponding answers to assist users.

 ## Features
 - Search functionality for finding specific anime titles.
 - Filtering options by genre and year.